Happy Egg

 Animal Welfare

-50Meets some basic assurances with Certified Humane
+75Meets some basic assurances with Certified Humane, plus legitimate outdoor access

 Cornucopia believes you have a right to transparency.
 Top brands share information with Cornucopia via a survey and cooperate with our own independent investigations.